Skip to main content

 The Office of Admissions makes admissions decisions using a holistic review process that focuses on academic preparation, personal qualities, and characteristics.
 The Office of Admissions sends direct-to-college decisions with the UW admission decision.

 We are unable to guarantee admission to the College of Engineering or to a specific engineering major at a later time.
-Therefore, we recommend considering alternate areas of study at the UW.

-Admitted Direct to College: Being placed in a major
+Admitted Direct to College: being placed in a major

 Yes!
 All students admitted directly to the College of Engineering will be given the status of Engineering Undeclared (ENGRUD) regardless of the engineering major selected on their application.
-You will not be required or expected to pursue the specific engineering major you indicated on the UW application, nor will your major of interest be used to evaluate you for Direct to College admission.
+You will not be expected to pursue the specific engineering major you indicated on the UW application, nor will your major of interest be used to evaluate you for Direct to College admission.
 If you select an engineering major (other than computer engineering or bioresource science and engineering) as your first-choice on your application, you will be considered for Direct to College admission.

 Entry to computer science and computer engineering

-Applicants who select computer science or computer engineering as their first-choice major on their UW freshman application will be considered for Direct to Major admission to the Paul G. Allen School of Computer Science and Engineering rather than Direct to College admission to the College of Engineering.
+Applicants who select computer science or computer engineering as their first-choice major on their UW first-year application will be considered for Direct to Major admission to the Paul G. Allen School of Computer Science and Engineering rather than Direct to College admission to the College of Engineering.
+Learn more about the Direct to Major admission process at the Allen School.

 MajorDegreeHow to apply